sheikhdiallo/COM304_FOUNDATION_1/sessions/session5/assemblerExamples/AssemblerExamples.md

 # Assembler examples

-Copy each of these examples into CPULator set to ARM-7
+Copy each of these examples into CPUlator set to ARM-7

 ### Writing to a screen terminal UART